ruby-grape/grape/README.md

 ### Rails 3.x

-When mounted inside containers, such as Rails 3.x, errors like "404 Not Found" or "406 Not Acceptable" will likely be handled and rendered by Rails handlers.
+When mounted inside containers, such as Rails 3.x, errors such as "404 Not Found" or "406 Not Acceptable" will likely be handled and rendered by Rails handlers.
 For instance, accessing a nonexistent route "/api/foo" raises a 404, which inside rails will ultimately be translated to an `ActionController::RoutingError`, which most likely will get rendered